glandium/flexible-locks/README.md

 - The raw mutex primitive can be embedded anywhere in the data type.
 See the `MutexWrap` type for a variant that looks more like `std::sync::Mutex`, but still allows to use a specific raw mutex primitive.
+- With care, this can allow to share data through FFI and contend on the same locks.
+See the `ffi-example` directory.

 ## Examples